National Road Network of Costa Rica

 National Road Network of Costa Rica (Red Vial Nacional), are a series of numbered road routes that are managed through Costa Rica by the Ministry of Public Works and Transport (MOPT) and its subagency the National Road Council (Conavi).

-According to the Inter-American Development Bank, in 2019 Costa Rica had the worst road network in Latin America, due to being under maintained, and having structural defects and deterioration in around 49% of the National Primary Routes network.
+According to the Inter-American Development Bank, in 2019 Costa Rica had the worst road network in Latin America, due to it being undermaintained, and having structural defects and deterioration in around 49% of the National Primary Routes network.
 Other countries in the area report an average of 20% in the same metric.

 There are no high speed express routes but there are some two-lane trunk roads.
 Potholes are common in primary road routes.
 Many of the secondary or tertiary road routes are made of gravel or dirt.